Endowment Value: $40.9 billion (2019)

-In 1972, Harvard established the Advisory Committee on Shareholder Responsibility and the Corporation Committee on Shareholder Responsibility.
-The ACSR considers shareholder resolutions and makes recommendations to the CCSR, which makes decisions on how Harvard would vote on those resolutions based on the ACSR’s recommendations and the Harvard Corporation’s fiduciary duty.
+In 1972, Harvard established the Advisory Committee on Shareholder Responsibility (ACSR) and the Corporation Committee on Shareholder Responsibility (CCSR).
+The ACSR considers shareholder resolutions and makes recommendations to the CCSR, which makes decisions on how Harvard should vote on those resolutions.

 In 2013, Harvard established the Social Alternative Fund, managed separately from Harvard’s endowment and invested with special consideration given to social responsibility issues.
 In the same year, the Harvard Management Company created the position of Vice President of Sustainable Investing, who works to integrate sustainability principles into Harvard’s investment policy and acts as the liaison between the Management Company and other ESG-related organizations at Harvard.
-This role was first filled by Jameela Pedicini, who departed from the position in late 2015.
+Kate Murtagh is the current Managing Director of Sustainable Investing and the Chief Compliance Officer of HMC.

 Harvard University is a participant or member of the following Initiatives & Commitments: